- Warwickshire Music Service

 Our lawful basis for processing this sensitive (special category) data is:

-- For music centres and events = consent
+- For music centres, regional orchestras and events = explicit consent

 - For music therapy = processing is necessary for the purposes of preventive or occupational medicine